Indonesia to play bigger role in electric vehicle manufacturing - ExBulletin

 As many Indonesians are witnessing, Southeast Asia’s largest country is realizing EV ambitions of playing a bigger international role thanks to its rich nickel resources.

-Indonesia will be able to provide local materials for making electric cars, said Adrianto Djokosoetono, chief executive officer of Indonesia’s largest taxi operator PT Bluebird.
+Indonesia will be able to provide local materials for making electric cars, said Adrianto Djokosoetono, chairman and CEO of Indonesia’s largest taxi operator PT Bluebird.
 “And we’re optimistic.
 Our fleet of electric vehicles will grow to 500 by the end of this year.”

 In 2022, around 15,400 electric cars and around 32,000 electric motorcycles were sold in Indonesia.
 Bluebird is considered a potential buyer of a fleet of electric vehicles from BYD.